How to Help Rebuild Your Credit

 5 steps to rebuild your credit

 High credit utilization ratios may have a negative impact on your credit score.
-You might consider the goal to have under 25 percent utilization on every line of credit in your name.
-If one of your credit lines has a 90 percent utilization rate and others are much lower, you could focus on paying down the one with a high utilization rate first (assuming all lines have a similar interest rate).
+You might consider the goal to have under 25% utilization on every line of credit in your name.
+If one of your credit lines has a 90% utilization rate and others are much lower, you could focus on paying down the one with a high utilization rate first (assuming all lines have a similar interest rate).

-How you can rebuild your credit with responsible use of the Discover it® Secured Credit Card
+How to rebuild credit with responsible use1 of the Discover it® Secured Credit Card

-Adding a new line of credit can help you rebuild your credit history1.
-Using the Discover pre-qualification application can let you see if you qualify for any Discover credit cards without impacting your credit.
+Adding a new line of credit can help you rebuild your credit history.
+Using the Discover pre-qualification application can let you see pre-approval offers you may qualify for without affecting your credit score.2

 Did you know?